Rights to Cancel Your Federal Student Loan

 If there were serious problems with the school, if you are disabled (or have passed away), even if you are in default on the loan, you may be able to apply to have your federal loan discharged—that is cancelled—by submitting paperwork to your loan servicer, debt collector, or directly to the Department of Education.
 This is an administrative process.
 Ask whoever is holding your loan for the appropriate discharge request form.
 The forms are also available at https://studentaid.ed.gov.
 Be prepared to meet resistance and delay, insist on your rights, and consider seeking assistance from an attorney.
 You may also have rights to cancel the debt by filing bankruptcy.

-A successful administrative discharge may not only completely wipe out the current loan, but may allow you to get back money you paid on the loan and any money that was taken from you through tax refund intercepts, wage garnishment, or other collection methods.
+A successful administrative discharge may not only completely wipe out the current loan, but may in some cases allow you to get back money you paid on the loan and any money that was taken from you through tax refund intercepts, wage garnishment, or other collection methods.
 In some cases, the government is also required to delete negative references on your credit report.

 Unpaid Refund Discharge.
 You are eligible to discharge all or a portion of a loan if you left school and the school failed to pay you a refund you were owed.